Stimulus Control Steps Planner

 What if getting out of bed is unsafe?

 Treat the output as a discussion draft.
-Fall risk, mobility limits, severe pain, parasomnias, or other safety concerns can change what an appropriate night response looks like.
+Fall risk, mobility limits, pain, parasomnias, medications, and caregiving responsibilities can all change what a safe night response should look like.

 Glossary: